cfsghost/mdsfs/README.md

 ### Accessing with Several Keys

-mdsfs is also supports access with several keys at the same time.
+mdsfs also supports access with several keys at the same time.
 Once user has one of keys, having access is possible and allowed.

 If you would like to create a image contains several keys, you must prepare a key file which contains several keys looked like below: